drupol/master-thesis/src/thesis/2-reproducibility.typ

 meticulously control or normalise the environment in which computations occur.
 By ensuring that ideally environment remains constant, we can more closely approximate the behaviour of pure computations in practical software systems.

-This approach does not merely aim to simplify the computational model but serves as a strategic endeavour to minimise the unpredictability introduced by varying environments.
+This approach aim to simplify the computational model and serves as a strategic endeavour to minimise the unpredictability introduced by varying environments.

 In conclusion, while the formalism of computations' purity and reproducibility provides the basis of a theoretical framework, the practical application in